-Time conscious: They are aware of the passing of time.
-It's easy to know how far through a task you have got; quarter of the way, half way, nearly there.
+They are aware of the passing of time.
+It's easy for them to know how far through a task they have got; quarter of the way, half way, nearly there.

 In an exam or in project management this is a very helpful skill.